 Lindsay earned her MA with distinction in flute performance under William Bennett at the Royal Academy of Music in 2015, where she was winner of the Jonathan Myall Piccolo Prize.
 She is also a graduate of the Royal College of Music where her principal teacher was Simon Channing and where she was a RCM Scholar and Rising Star.

 Lindsay is a recipient of the Canada Council Emerging Artist Grant and the Sylva Gelber Music Award.
 In 2016, her recital as a National Arts Centre Rising Star was nationally broadcast by the Canadian Broadcasting Corporation and she was named a CBC Young Artist of the Year.
 She was a finalist for the 2018 Women’s Musical Club of Toronto Career Development Award.

-Lindsay will be in residence at Trevor Wye’s Flute Studio for 2018-2019.
-She is thankful for the support of Canada Council for the Arts, which has made this project possible.
+Lindsay was in residence at Trevor Wye’s Flute Studio for 2018-2019.
+She is thankful for the support of Canada Council for the Arts, which made this project possible.